Buildings and architecture of Brighton and Hove: Residential architecture

-The fields around the ancient village of Hove were owned by a few large landholders, whose gradual release of land for development in the 19th and early 20th centuries contributed to the town's distinctive pattern of growth: individual architects or firms designed small estates with a homogeneous overall style but with much variation between them.
+The gradual release of land for development around Hove in the 19th and early 20th centuries contributed to its distinctive pattern of growth—individual architects or firms designed small estates with a homogeneous overall style but with much variation between them.
 The Wick Estate's land was transformed between the 1820s and 1860s into the Brunswick Town estate, consisting of grand Regency/Classical-style squares and crescents of houses, with smaller versions in grid-pattern side streets.
 Next came the Cliftonville estate, which filled the gap between Brunswick Town and Brighton.
 Two-storey semi-detached stuccoed villas in the Italianate style, often with canted bay windows, characterised the early part of the estate—the long north–south roads between Church Road and the seafront.
 Cliftonville (now Hove) railway station opened to the north in 1865, stimulating further development in a similar style.
 A railway architect, F.D.
 Banister, designed most of Cliftonville, including number 42 Medina Villas (his own home during the 1850s) and three surrounding houses, whose Jacobethan red-brick exteriors and curved gables contrast with the surrounding villas.
 The West Brighton estate's rapid development began in 1872 on land bought from the Stanford family, the area's largest landholders.
 Until the Stanford Estate Act of Parliament was passed in 1871, no houses could be built on the land, despite tremendous pressure for growth; within 12 years, 550 acre were developed and Hove's housing stock had trebled.
 Sir James Knowles and Henry Jones Lanchester were the principal architects, and William Willett built the houses to a high standard.